Sanctions

 • Deferred Housing Suspension

-The student is informed that although the violation of university regulations may warrant removal and suspension of residence hall privileges, a suspension is being deferred and the student is required to adhere to specific requirements and conditions imposed by the designated hearing authority.
-Failure to abide by the imposed conditions may result in the rescission of the deferment and loss of university housing privileges.
+The student is informed that although the violation of University regulations may warrant removal and suspension of residence hall privileges, a suspension is being deferred and the student is required to adhere to specific requirements and conditions imposed by the designated hearing authority.
+Failure to abide by the imposed conditions may result in the rescission of the deferment and loss of University housing privileges.
 The student is also advised that any subsequent violations may result in an immediate residence hall suspension.

 • Housing Suspension